 - The Extremis Armor appears as Iron Man's default costume in Marvel Heroes.

 - Hasbro produced a figure of the Extremis Armor in the Marvel Legends Terrax Build-a-Figure wave.
 A stealth variant was also released.
+Years later, an updated version of the Extremis armor was released as part of the Puff Adder Build-a-Figure wave.

 - Bowen Designs released a statue of Iron Man in the Extremis suit.